Jabbath/Graph-Creator/README.md

 ## Supported Functionality
 #### Multiline Adjacency Lists
 Graph Creator can output a user made graph as a multi-line adjacency list, as used by [NetworkX](https://networkx.github.io/).

+#### Adjacency Matrices
+Graphs entered into graph creator can be output as a adjacency matrix represented by a 2D list.

 #### Vertex Position List
 Graph Creator can output a JSON file with (x, y) coordinates of each user added vertex.